Top 10 Data Analysis Tools Every Analyst Should Use

 Data Mining

-Sometimes insights hide below the surface.
 Data mining tools uncover patterns that would otherwise go unnoticed, like detecting fraud in financial transactions or identifying which product features drive repeat purchases.
+This is especially useful when the signal is not obvious from summary reporting alone.
+Pattern detection, anomaly analysis, and driver identification can all help teams move beyond what happened and get closer to what is actually influencing performance.

 The Role of AI in Data Analytics